svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 Let's import some tools and datasets from the workshop tools.
 {% highlight javascript %}
-// Import tools and datasets from workshopTools var workshopTools = require('users/svangordon/lulc-conference:workshopTools') var displayAtlasClassification = workshopTools.displayAtlasClassification
-var atlas_2013 = workshopTools.atlas_2013
+// Import tools and datasets from workshopTools.
+Make sure to put in your own user name! var workshopTools = require('users/svangordon/lulc-conference:workshopTools') var displayAtlasClassification = workshopTools.displayAtlasClassification var atlas_2013 = workshopTools.atlas_2013